From a Second Story Window

-From a Second Story Window (sometimes abbreviated as FASSW) was a metalcore band that formed in 1999 in Ohio, United States, as Aphasia.
+From a Second Story Window (sometimes abbreviated as FASSW) is an American metalcore band that formed in 1999 in Ohio as Aphasia.
 By 2003, they had changed their name to From a Second Story Window.

 History

 The band's first EP was self-released as The Cassandra Complex in 2003.
 It was repackaged and re-released by Black Market Activities as Not One Word Has Been Omitted in 2004.
 In 2006, the band released Delenda, their first full-length album under Black Market Activities and distributed by Metal Blade.

 After releasing Delenda, the band toured throughout North America and Europe until the summer of 2007.
 Then they finished writing their second full-length album.
 Conversations was released May 27, 2008, again on Black Market Activities.
 They toured Europe in 2007, along with Walls of Jericho, Born from Pain, Fear My Thoughts, All Shall Perish, and Freya.
 On August 29, 2008, in a MySpace blog, the band announced that they had disbanded.

+On November 18, 2023, the band reunited (along with original vocalist Sean Vandegrift for 'I Tried Voodoo Once'), and played a reunion show near their hometown at the Westside Bowl in Youngstown, Ohio.
+Openers included Neighbor Dan, Nights Like These, and See You Next Tuesday.

+During the band's reunion concert, From a Second Story Window debuted two new songs: "So Say We All" and "Earthen Eyes".
+"So Say We All" was released as a single on February 16, 2024.
+The band then released "Earthen Eyes" on May 16 and announced the two songs would be released together on the 7" single "Recompose" in the summer.

+On October 23, 2024, vocalist Will Jackson announced that he departed with From a Second Story Window.
+Former vocalist Sean Vandegrift has rejoined the group, and the band plan to write more music.
+On January 1, 2025, the band released the stand-alone single "Lowest", the band's first release with Vandegrift on vocals since Not One Word Has Been Omitted.